Graph Homomorphisms via Vector Colorings: Introduction

+In this work we study the existence of homomorphisms from a graph $G$ to a graph~$H$.
+This problem is important as many important graph-theoretic questions can be phrased as deciding the existence of a homomorphism between two graphs.
+Nevertheless, it is known that for a non-bipartite graph $H$, deciding whether a graph has a homomorphism to $H$ is NP-hard~\cite{HN}.

-Throughout this paper we will consider $W=\mathcal{S}_t^d$ (for $d\geq 1$ and $t\geq 2$), the infinite graph whose vertices are the unit vectors in $\mathbb{R}^d$, where two unit vectors are adjacent if and only if their inner product is at most $-1/(t-1)$.
+In this paper we study the existence of homorphisms $G\to H$ using semidefinite programming, and more specifically, using vector colorings.
+For $d\geq 1$ and $t\geq 2$, let $ \mathcal{S}_t^d$ be the infinite graph whose vertices are the unit vectors in $\mathbb{R}^d$, where two unit vectors are adjacent if and only if their inner product is at most $-1/(t-1)$.
 A homomorphism from $G$ to $\mathcal{S}_t^d$ is called a \emph{vector $t$-coloring} of $G$.
-The \emph{vector chromatic number} of $G$ is the smallest $t\geq 2$ for which $G\rightarrow\mathcal{S}_t^d$ (where $d$ is unconstrained) and is denoted $\chi_v(G)$.
-We call a vector $t$-coloring of $G$ \emph{optimal} if $t=\chi_v(G)$.
-Note that we can always set $d=|V(G)|$ without loss of generality as the space spanned by the images of the vertices of $G$ has dimension at most $|V(G)|$.

-A vector $t$-coloring is said to be \emph{strict} if We will also use strict vector colorings.
-Note that if $i\mapsto p_i$ is an assignment of vertices of $G$ to unit vectors in $\mathbb{R}^d$, then it is a vector $t$-coloring if and only if
+Equivalently, a vector $t$-coloring of $G$ is an assignment $i\mapsto p_i$ of unit vectors in $\mathbb{R}^d$ to the vertices of $G$ such that